Yale & 2U Cardiac Exam VR Pilot

 Problem

-Medical students had limited practical opportunities to practice comprehensive cardiac exams before interacting with real patients.
+Medical students in Yale’s Physician Assistant Online Program had limited opportunities to practice comprehensive cardiac exams before interacting with real patients.
+Existing remote learning tools, like 2D videos or static mannequins, lacked the necessary realism or interactive fidelity.

 My Role